Man in serious condition after Sydney park stabbing

-A man is in a serious condition in hospital after being stabbed several times while on an early morning jog in a Sydney park.
+A man is in a serious condition in hospital after being stabbed several times while on an early morning walk in a park in western Sydney.

-The injured man, who is in his 20s, staggered to a nearby McDonald’s to get help after being stabbed four times in the back about 5am on Monday.
+The injured man, 24, staggered to a nearby McDonald’s to get help after being stabbed four times in the back about 5am on Monday, NSW police said.

-He had been attacked while he was jogging around Lake Woodcroft in Blacktown.
+He had been attacked after being approached by three men while he was walking around Lake Woodcroft in Blacktown.

+Detectives said one of the men produced a knife and threatened the victim before stabbing him four times in the back and robbing him.

 JOGGER ATTACKED – There’s a manhunt underway at Lake Woodcroft after a man on an early morning jog was stabbed 4 times in the back.
 He made it to a nearby McDonalds to get help before being taken to hospital.
 More to come @9NewsSyd pic.twitter.com/TCRF1hmIv8